rraadd88/beditor/README.md

 | YAL042C-A      | 65                  | A                   |
 | YAL042W        | 3                   | C                   |
 | YAL043C        | 14                  | C                   |

+Note: genomes listed in the gui correspond to ensembl release=95.

 ### [for command line usage] Configuration file.
 It contains all the options and paths to files needed by the analysis.
 This YAML formatted file contains the all the analysis specific parameters.